deequl/DeployReact/README.md

 # DeployReact
-How to deploy a react app on DigitalOcean host
+How to deploy a react app on Ubuntu x64 host

+<p>First we need putty and</p>